exercism/v3/badges.md

 - **All your base are belong to us:** Solved the "All Your Base" exercise.
 - **Whatever:** Solve Bob
 - **Lackadaisical:** Solve bob in five languages
+- **Weekend Exerciser:** Only submit solutions on the weekends for a month

 ## To be implemented - but involve more code/effort